-To help optimize your site speed we have come up with four quick tips:
+To help optimize your site speed use these four tips:

-- Make sure to compress your images and aim for small image size (under 150kb).
+- Make sure to compress your images and aim for small image size (under 100kb).
 Additionally, the images should have a defined width and height before placing them on your webpage.
-Having these ratios and the image size defined, will do wonders for site load speed.

 - Monitor the redirects that are on your website.
-One or two will be ok, but having to redirect multiple pages across all of your websites, will result in a heavy load for your server.
+One or two will be ok, but having to redirect multiple pages across all of your website, will result in a heavy load for your server.
 Negatively impacting its processing speed and load time.
-If redirects are needed, you will need to use a WordPress plugin or an HTML redirect.

 - Plugins can take a toll on your site speed.
 Having multiple plugins or outdated versions of them may leave your site open to attacks as well as negatively impact load speed.
-It is crucial that you limit the number of plugins, keep them updated, and only download them from trusted sources to maximize your website’s performance.
+It is crucial that you limit the number of plugins, keep them updated, and only download them from trusted sources.